idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

   - Grasping - holding on to something and not letting it go.
   - _Wilting flowers don't cause suffering, it's the unrealistic desire for them to last forever._
   - Aversion - avoiding something and refusing to think about it.
-  - _Pain doesn't cause suffering, it's the desire not to experiance it that causes suffering._
+  - _Pain doesn't cause suffering, it's the desire not to experience it that causes suffering._
 - Dealing with distress
   - Know when you are not in pain - have a habit of enjoying when not in pain, this gives strength.
   - Do not feel bad about feeling bad - (Meta distress) is not helpful, have grandmother mind on distress.
-  - Do not feed the [monsters](http://ig66.blogspot.com/2005/01/do-you-believe-in-mind-monsters.html) - distress needs fuel, stop retelling the same story.
+  - Do not feed the [monsters](/monsters) - distress needs fuel, stop retelling the same story.
     - Personal story - freak out over screwed up basement.
   - Start every thought with kindness and humor - It's nicer that way, gives us reserve to deal with hardship.
 - Triggers - A small event results in an objectively too big response.
   - Often have a repeated 'emotional' injury.
   - Need to respond quickly in the moment (SBNRR), but do a SBNRR meditation afterwards to proces and get better.
-  - More time you practive long form, better you get in short form.
+  - More time you proactive long form, better you get in short form.
 - Identify triggers:
-  - Body - shalllow breathing, rapid heartbeat, sick to stomach.
+  - Body - shallow breathing, rapid heartbeat, sick to stomach.
   - Emotions - Amydala hijack, fight or flight, frozen
-  - Thoughts - Victim, blame, jdudgment, trouble focusing, outrage
+  - Thoughts - Victim, blame, judgment, trouble focusing, outrage
 - **S**i**B**erinan **N**orthern **R**ail**R**oad:
   - Stop, Breathe, Notice, Reflect, Respond.
   - **Stop** is sacred, even for a few seconds. **Breathing** extends the pause.